The online Comment window has expired

 • Default_avatar

-Anna Baumann about 4 years ago
+Anna Baumann over 4 years ago

 I'm an Oakland renter and make a decent salary, but even so, finding safe, affordable housing here is a huge challenge, and has been an increasing challenge in the last decade.
 And if it's a challenge for someone in a privileged position like my own, then it goes without question that we are failing a huge number of Oakland renters and Oakland natives on something as fundamental to our safety as our home.
 Now throw COVID into the picture!
 We can do better.
 It should be obvious that when more people have access to safe, stable and affordable housing, it positively impacts us all.